axlj45/pytrader/README.md

 15 20 * * * /opt/pytrader/process-live.sh
 ```

 The `Order Monitor` listens for new orders and updates to existing orders.
 As such, this process should be run as a daemon or executed by a tool that can keep it alive if it should crash.
 Systemd is recommended if deploying to a Linux virtual machine.
+The `deployment` folder contains samples for setting up systemd.
+Docker is coming soon.

 **WARNING**: Only a single instance of each process should be running at any point in time.
 No part of the tool is designed to run in a distributed infrastructure.